 Pressure to be perfect

-So many of us feel intense pressures to achieve more, do more, and be more.
+So many of us feel intense pressure to achieve, do, and be more.
 We live in a technology-driven society that never stops.
 We’re constantly bombarded with the “my life is perfect” messages found on social media.
 It’s no wonder that so many of us are self-critical perfectionists who feel like we’re not measuring up.

 What is it that we’re not measuring up to?
-Perhaps we need to take another look at how we’re measuring our worth.
+Perhaps we need to take another look at how we measure our worth.
 Perhaps awards, titles, having the perfect “beach body”, earning six figures, and other traditional markers of success aren’t the best measures of our worth.
 Perhaps valuing these things is actually causing us to hate ourselves.